 I love this poster!
-It is exactly how I feel about my life and the people that God places in it.
+What a great way to feel about the people that God places in our lives!

 SURROUND YOURSELF WITH PEOPLE WHO MAKE YOU A BETTER PERSON!